 Blamestorming: Why Conversations Go Wrong and How to Fix Them, was published by Watkins in September 2014.
+It topped Amazon’s Movers and Shakers list, won the Coalition of Visionary Resources Award for ‘Best How-To Book’ in USA, and was a finalist for Small Business Book of the Year.

-The book seeks to answer why disagreements often escalate into rows and how our wires can get crossed when talking to a stressed partner, difficult teenager, over-worked colleagues or demanding boss.
+Blamestorming seeks to answer why disagreements often escalate into rows and how our wires can get crossed when talking to a stressed partner, difficult teenager, over-worked colleagues or demanding boss.

 Using real-life examples, Blamestorming is intended to be a uniquely accessible guide to expert conversation that puts superb communication skills at your fingertips.